 Hoa Lu was the capital of Vietnam’s first three feudal dynasties – the Dinh, the Early Le and the Ly.
 When King Ly Thai To relocated the capital from Hoa Lu to Thang Long (now the capital of Hanoi), the great reverence people had for Hoa Lu remained intact.
 Currently, the Hoa Lu Festival keeps aspects of the ancient folk arts alive and promotes the robust rural traits that are at the core of Vietnam’s phenomenal history.
 Increasingly recognized across the country, the Festival is fast becoming a “national” celebration.

-The festival takes place from the 6th to the 9th of the third Lunar month (late February/early March in the Solar calendar) and is held at the Hoa Lu ancient capital relic site in Truong Yen commune, Hoa Lu district.
-The festival is centered on the large expanse between between the twin Dinh-Le temples in the Ancient City complex.
+The festival runs from the 6th to the 9th of the third Lunar month (late February to early March in the Solar calendar) and takes place at the Hoa Lu ancient capital relic site in Truong Yen commune, Hoa Lu district.
+It centers on the large area between the twin Dinh-Le temples in the Ancient City complex.

 Note